Toe the Line: Joseph Lancaster and the Delusion of Early School Reform

 If you want to run for President as a Republican these days, there seems to be a new requirement.
 In addition to shaking hands, kissing babies, and eating barbecue, every GOP hopeful since Reagan has added a stop at a conservative evangelical college.
 Why?
 What do these schools mean in the fractious politics of culture-war America?

-In my new book, tentatively titled Fundamentalist U: Keeping the Faith in American Higher Education, I’m exploring the complex history of evangelical and fundamentalist higher education.
+In my new book, Fundamentalist U: Keeping the Faith in American Higher Education, I’m exploring the complex history of evangelical and fundamentalist higher education.
 In many ways, these schools have functioned as institutional hubs in the kaleidoscopic world of conservative evangelicalism.
 From Reagan to Romney, from Cruz to (Jeb) Bush, politicians hoping to woo the conservative religious vote have visited conservative schools such as Bob Jones and Liberty University.

 When the GOP contest kicked off for 2016, too, the tradition continued.
 Texas Senator Ted Cruz jump-started the race in March, 2015.
 Guess where he headed to make the announcement?
 And when it came time for Liberty’s 2015 commencement address, was it any surprise that Liberty welcomed Governor Jeb Bush as a speaker?